top of page

 Black Mountain Trailhead

-After parking your car, you will start along this old logging road.
-It's a chill incline for the first mile or so, but then it steepens slightly as you near the summit.
-While this hike is easier than many others in the Whites, you still have to earn that peak!
+After parking, the trail begins on what looks like an old logging road.
+It’s a gradual climb for the first mile or so, but then ramps up slightly as you near the summit.
+While it’s easier than many hikes in the Whites, it still gets the heart rate going.
+You’ve got to earn those views!

 Black Mountain Trail, New Hampshire